Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

 This is us!
 Marc and Amy, with Daisy and Jack.

-In mid 2016 on a hot and sunny day, we upped sticks from Brighton in East Sussex and moved to the middle of Devon.
+It's mid 2016 on a hot and sunny day and we upped sticks from Brighton in East Sussex and moved to the middle of Devon.
 We packed in sensible careers to try something different.

 (If you wanted to know more about the house then this English Heritage report doesn't mess around.
 Or you can book a stay in Meadow Cottage, which is the Southern Wing of Westacott Barton.
 Check the Meadow Cottage Facebook page for latest goings on).